-A total of 1 764 faecal samples were received for examination and out of these 80 samples were rejected for examination.
-Altogether 1 684 faecal samples from 89 elite and multiplier breeding herds (including AI centres and testing stations) were examined.
+Altogether 1,552 faecal samples from 82 elite and multiplier breeding herds (including Al centres and testing stations) were examined.
 Salmonella was not detected.

-A total of 3 262 lymph node samples from slaughtered pigs were examined (Table 3).
+A total of 3,226 lymph node samples from slaughtered pigs were examined (Table 3).
 Approximately 45% of the samples were taken from sows and the remaining from slaughter pigs.
-One sample was positive for Salmonella (S. Typhimurium) giving an estimated Salmonella prevalence of 0.03% (95% confidence interval: 0.01% - 0.17%) at the individual carcass level.
+Three samples were positive for Salmonella giving an estimated Salmonella prevalence of 0.09% (95% confidence interval: 0.02% - 0.27%) at the individual carcass level.
 Figure 2 shows the occurrence of Salmonella in samples from swine since the start of the programme.